 Read how BT saved £2m in costs and made itself an easier company to deal with by using social channels to service customers.

-Discover how storytelling via social media was used to win back tourists to Iceland.
+A giant ash cloud and social media - Discover how storytelling via social media was used to win back tourists to Iceland

 Half of all US teens had not enjoyed a Coke in the previous 12 months and Coca-Cola needed to re-connect with teenagers and drive consumption.
 This case sets out how the US operation imported the internationally successful 'Share a Coke' campaign - which enabled popular names to appear on Coke cans - into the US, adding several new elements with the aim of encouraging teenagers to purchase and share bottles with their friends' names on them.